 Submission of a teaching philosophy and reflective statement

 Participants will submit a teaching philosophy developed or revised as a result of their participation in the program.
 They will also submit a short reflective statement describing their experience in the program and how it impacted their teaching

 Each of the five two-week mini-courses is offered asynchronously.
 The mini-courses include reading materials, video lectures, and a VoiceThread discussion.
 Approximate time commitment per course is 2-3 hours over a two week time frame.
-Additionally, participants will choose two more professional development workshops offered at Drexel University. s varies, but 90-minute workhops are common.
+Additionally, participants will choose two more professional development workshops offered at Drexel University.
+Time commitment for workshops varies, but 90-minute workshops are common.
 Teaching consultations are approximately 45-60 minutes each.